YoussefElHassani/CarDealershipBackend/README.md

 # autoscout24-task
 ## Introduction

-This project was made a requirement in the hiring process at autoscout24 Gmbh.
+This project was made as a requirement in the hiring process at autoscout24 Gmbh.
 In this project, two CSV files were provided:
 - Listings.csv
 - Contacts.csv